 In compliance with Governor Inslee's extension of his "Stay at Home, Stay Healthy" proclamation, the Island County Board of Commissioners' Office will remain having limited access to the public.
-The access to our County Office Buildings will continue to be closed until further notice.
 We are still available to serve the public, but we are limiting personal contact.
-For any business transaction or if you wish to schedule an appointment, we encourage you to give us a call at 360-679-7354.
+We encourage you to give us a call at 360-679-7354 and schedule an appointment.

 Board of County Commissioners and Staff

 If you would like to read any of the recently adopted resolutions in response to the COVID-19 Public Health Emergency, please click on the links below:

 For up-to-date Island County COVID-19 information, please click here.

 On July 8, 2020, Governor Inslee issued an extension to Proclamation 20-28.7 in response to the COVID pandemic.
 While Island County has moved to Phase III, the in-person component to a public meeting has been included, as long as meeting requirements (including Order 20-03 regarding facial coverings) are being adhered to by the public and staff.
 Social distancing is still highly encouraged.
 Remote access to Board meetings are still available to continue promoting social distancing.
 Staff and the public are may participate by accessing the meetings via telephone or video.